gereons/PartyTrackerReadme/README.md

 * Left Arrow: moves the active marker to the previous tile
 * Right Arrow: moves the active marker to the next tile (Same as tapping "Next")
-* +: adds a new NPC, sames as tapping the + Button
+* +: adds a new NPC, same as tapping the "+" Button
 * ⌘-E: edit the currently active tile.
 Same as tapping on it and selecting "Edit"
 * ⌘-R: resets the board for the next encounter.
 Remove all NPCs, move all PCs to the highest initiative.
 Same as tapping "Reset" in the popup of the "Next" button
 * ⌘-S: cycles through the 3 available status values: normal, ready and delay.